Social Drinker, Alcohol Abuser or Alcoholic

 There are three main categories that users of alcohol fall into; social drinker, alcohol abuser or alcoholic.
 Most people who drink alcohol will not have any problems with their consumption; however, for those who do have a problem handling it, oftentimes, their problem will gradually worsen.

-· Some are the ‘life of the party’ while others are ‘the responsible ones’?
-Which describes you the best? #socialdrinker #alcoholic #recovery
+Some are the ‘life of the party’ while others are ‘the responsible ones’?
+Which describes you the best?

-At Shafa Home, we have helped thousands of people break free from alcohol dependence and addiction.
-Our unique and effective style of treatment is facilitated by counsellors in which recovery from alcohol is possible.
+At SHAFAHOME, we have helped thousands of people break free from alcohol dependence and addiction.

 Three Types of Drinkers

 This article will describe the three main categories of alcohol consumers.
 There is a fourth category, abstinence, but this article will focus on the three types of people that drink alcohol and what to look for when one suspects they have a possible problem with alcohol.

 A social drinker is a person who drinks on an occasional basis.
 Whenever they do drink, a social drinker will not have any problems or negative consequences.
 Friends or family do not complain about a social drinker’s consumption.

 A social drinker does not think about drinking often or need to drink often.
 They may go out to have a few drinks and are able to handle their alcohol intake without experiencing a loss of control.
 Alcohol does not occupy their thoughts and they do not need to set limits when they drink.
 They are not prone to extreme mood swings, fighting or being violent.

 An alcohol abuser is someone who begins to take their alcohol consumption too far.
 Their social drinking becomes more frequent, often with heavy to extreme consumption.
 An alcohol abuser’s drinking habit may become physically harmful to themselves and others around them.